btakita/business/packages/web/src/routes/holochain/_content/20190505-email-amanda.md

 Natural Language Processing & code parse trees can also be utilized to
-	analyze & link code in the Holochain Core, libraries, & application ecosystem with curated content (documentation, newsletters, blogs), creating a graph of content.
+	analyze & link code in the Holochain Core, libraries, & application ecosystem with curated content (documentation, newsletters, blogs),
+	creating a graph of related entities with a UI to navigate the graph.

 Regardless of the outcome, I have created a systematic way of development
 	where my practice is always moving forward in a cogent way.